swt30/waterworlds-paper/waterworlds.md

 Our adiabatic assumption provides for water layers which span different phases depending on the pressure--temperature profile.
 As previously noted, we observed a significant bifurcation in the mass--radius diagrams when the surface temperature crossed the condensation curve of water.
 As an example of how the surface temperature affects the structure of a planet at pressures beyond the critical pressure of water, Fig. @fig:pressure-temperature-profiles shows pressure--temperature profiles for adiabatic spheres of water with different surface temperatures.
-At low surface temperatures, the planet contains a significant ice VII component.
+The planet contains a significant ice VII component when the surface temperature is low.
-But at high surface temperatures the centre of the planet may consist mostly of the superionic or plasma phases of water, which are shown in Figs. @fig:water-phases and @fig:eos-phase-space.
+But at high surface temperatures the centre of the planet may consist mostly of the superionic or plasma phases of water, which are shown in Figs @fig:water-phases and @fig:eos-phase-space.

-Other studies have explored the layered phase structure of watery planets [e.g. @Zeng2014; @Ehrenreich2006].
+Others have explored the layered phase structure of watery planets [e.g. @Zeng2014; @Ehrenreich2006].
 In particular, @Ehrenreich2006 included an analysis of radiogenic heating in their models to assess the feasibility of having a liquid ocean under a cold ice shell.

 ![Model pressure--temperature profiles.
 Increasing the surface temperature means that more of the planet consists of superionic or plasma phases of water, with the transition to high-pressure ice happening deeper within the interior or not at all.
 Here we show pressure--temperature profiles for 3$\,$M$_⊕$ spheres of water with a surface pressure of $5×10^7\,$Pa.
 At a surface temperature of 300$\,$K, the planet consists of liquid water over an ice VII core.
 But the ice VII phase may not be present within the interior at higher surface temperatures.
 Instead, the bulk of the planet consists of water in the superionic or plasma state.
 This, combined with the low-density supercritical fluid at the surface, results in an inflated radius.](autofigs/pressure_temperature_profiles_fig.svg){#fig:pressure-temperature-profiles}

 Though we have not assessed how the layered phase structure of a planet's water layer might affect other properties of the planet, the phase of water could be important for its potential to sustain convective energy transport or magnetic fields [@Zeng2014].
-We did include a more complete treatment of the thermal expansion coefficient $α$, calculating it directly from the equation of state, and the variable heat capacity $c_p$.
+We did include a more complete treatment of the thermal expansion coefficient $α$ (calculating it directly from the equation of state) and the variable heat capacity $c_p$.
-This approach may result in a different phase structure from other studies.
+This approach may result in a phase structure that differs from other studies.
 In future we anticipate investigating this more closely to assess whether these internal energy sources are indeed sufficient to drive convection throughout our models: is the assumption of a fully convective interior reasonable?
-As a first indication of this, we consider the fact that we do not find major deviations from the mass--radius relations in @Valencia2007a (Fig. @fig:valencia-mr-comparison) to be promising.
+As a first indication of this, we consider the fact that we do not find major deviations from the mass--radius relations of @Valencia2007a (Fig. @fig:valencia-mr-comparison) to be promising.
 This is despite the fact that they include conductive boundary layers in their models.

 > The phase structure is also of interest when we consider questions of habitability.
 The properties of water change significantly near the critical point: water becomes a low-dielectric fluid and a poor solvent for polar substances [@Ansimov2004].
 The nature of reactions supported by water is also expected to change at high temperatures [@Kruse2007].
-We would expect significant changes in any kind of life that could be found within these water layers---first when compared to liquid oceans on Earth, and secondly seen over time as the planet's structure evolved.
+We would expect significant changes in any kind of life that could be found within these water layers, both when compared with liquid oceans on Earth and when seen over time as the planet's structure evolved.

 # Conclusion and discussion

 In this paper we have presented planetary interior structure models of water-rich super-Earths.
 The models incorporate a temperature-dependent water equation of state and use an adiabatic treatment for the temperature gradient.
 In doing so, we synthesized an updated equation of state for water which attempts to capture all the relevant temperature-dependent behaviour.
-This includes directly calculating the thermal expansion coefficient $α$ from the equation of state, rather than treating it as a constant, and using a variable heat capacity based on experimental data.
+We directly calculated the thermal expansion coefficient $α$ from the equation of state, rather than treating it as a constant, and we used a variable heat capacity based on experimental data.
 Our conclusions are as follows.

-First, when modelling a solid planet, adding a water layer comes with a substantial thermal dependence.
+First, when one models a solid planet, adding a water layer comes with a substantial thermal dependence.
 By this we mean that the temperature of the planet may substantially alter the radius of the planet as the water layer expands and contracts.
 Previous studies have shown that including a temperature gradient in Earth-like planets produces a minimal change in its radius [@Howe2014; @Grasset2009; @Seager2007].
 We showed that this assumption no longer holds once large water layers are considered, even setting aside the unrealistic case of a 100 per cent water planet.